7 Common Mistakes Made When Moving Overseas

 1. Insufficient Research & The “Vacation Mindset”

-If you’ve never been to your host country before, looking at photos online before your trip might not be enough.
-If you’re moving from San Diego where it’s sunny and warm year-round to Moscow with bitter cold winters you might not realize just how cold it can get.
+Looking at photos online before your trip might not be enough if you have never been to your host country.
+If you’re moving from San Diego, where it’s sunny and warm year-round, to Moscow with bitter cold winters, you might not realize just how cold it can get.

 How to avoid it?

 Go beyond tourist guides.
-Research the destination’s customs, culture, daily living conditions, and political climate.
+Explore the customs, culture, daily life, and political environment of the destination.

-A critical, often-overlooked aspect is healthcare.
-Research the local healthcare system: Is it public or private?
-What insurance is required, and what does it cover?
-Knowing how to find a doctor or dentist before you need one is crucial.
+One of the most important, yet least-discussed issues is health care.
+Investigate the local health care system: Is it public or private?
+What insurance is needed, and what does it cover?
+It’s important to know how to look for a doctor or dentist before you need one.

-Furthermore, don’t just research the country – research the specific city and even neighborhood.
+And don’t limit your research to the country—go deep into a specific city and even neighborhood.
 As one expat learned, a “great apartment” in a city’s historic center might mean six flights of stairs with no elevator, which becomes a daily challenge.

 2. Financial Fumbles: Underestimating Costs & Tax Obligations